Peter7397/anylab/README.md

 ---

-**AnyLab0812** - AI eNlighteN Your Lab with intelligent management solutions.
+**AnyLab0812** - AI Next to Your Lab with intelligent management solutions.